-The following reflects our historical results of operations and financial condition as of and for the two years ended December 31, 2009, the five months ended May 28, 2010, the seven months ended December 31, 2010 and the three months ended March 31, 2010 and 2011.
+The following reflects our historical results of operations and financial condition as of and for the two years ended December 31, 2009, the two and five months ended May 28, 2010, the one month ended June 30, 2010, the seven months ended December 31, 2010 and the three and six months ended June 30, 2011.
 You should read the following discussion in conjunction with the information included under the caption "The Transactions."

-Our condensed consolidated balance sheet as of May 28, 2010 and March 31, 2010 and its related statements of operations, cash flows and changes in stockholders' equity for the periods presented prior to May 28, 2010 are referenced herein as the predecessor financial statements (the "Predecessor" or "Predecessor Financial Statements").
-Our condensed consolidated balance sheet as of December 31, 2010 and March 31, 2011 and its related statements of operations, cash flows and changes in stockholders' equity for the periods presented subsequent to the Merger are referenced herein as the successor financial statements (the "Successor" or "Successor Financial Statements").
+Our condensed consolidated balance sheet as of May 28, 2010 and its related statements of operations, cash flows and changes in stockholders' equity for the periods presented prior to May 28, 2010 are referenced herein as the predecessor financial statements (the "Predecessor" or "Predecessor Financial Statements").
+Our condensed consolidated balance sheet as of June 30, 2010, December 31, 2010 and June 30, 2011 and its related statements of operations, cash flows and changes in stockholders' equity for the periods presented subsequent to the Merger are referenced herein as the successor financial statements (the "Successor" or "Successor Financial Statements").
 The Predecessor and Successor periods have been separated by a vertical line to highlight the fact that the financial information for such periods has been prepared under two different historical cost bases of accounting.
 The Predecessor Financial Statements do not reflect certain transaction amounts that were incurred at the close of the Merger.
 Such transaction amounts include the write-off of \$5.0 million in deferred financing fees associated with the Predecessor debt obligations.